-IT 200 Project Management (3) Starts Fall 2005 Dav: Prerequisites: IT 120; keyboarding speed of 20 cwpm using the "touch" method This course introduces students to project management concepts including project integration, scope, time, cost, quality, human resources, communications, risk, and procurement using Microsoft Project 2002[®].
+IT 200 Project Management (3)

+Prerequisites: IT 120; recommended keyboarding speed of 20 cwpm without watching the keyboard

+This course covers the skills necessary for successful project management.
+Students will be introduced to project management concepts including project integration, scope, time, cost, quality, human resources, communications, risk, and procurement using Microsoft Project 2003®.